-This post originally appeared in The Scottish Banner – January, 2012.
+This post is an edited version of an article that originally appeared in The Scottish Banner – January, 2012.

 The Burns statue on the corner of Sturt and Lydiard Streets in Victoria’s famous goldmining town, Ballarat, was the earliest statue of the poet commissioned in Australia.
 It was unveiled on April 21, 1887 before a crowd of 15,000.
 A centenary history of Ballarat from 1935 reads: “On a site where had grown a large willow tree about which the idlers of the City congregated, the Scottish citizens erected a fine statue of their poet, Robert Burns, at a cost of £1000, but this was not handed over to the City Council till 1897 because the donors had not chosen the quotations for the panels on the base of the pedestal.”